MRLintern/2D_Poisson_Equation_OpenMP/README.md

 	div(grad),

-represents the Laplace operator; this is A in the matrix equation. u is the potential field, something we try find; in the case of an inverse problem. f represents the source term; the data we already have.
+represents the Laplace operator; this is A in the matrix equation. u is the potential field, something we try find in the case of an inverse problem. f represents the source term, the data we already have.

 Example scenario: geophysics):